 Primary school science, at its best, encourages children to be aware of the world around them, and to ask questions.
-It helps them to understand the concepts of fair testing and control experiments, to observe patterns, and to be prepared for more formal scientific enquiry and investigation in later years.
+It helps them to understand the concepts of fair testing and control experiments.
+Science for children can enable them to observe patterns, and begin to make sense of their environment.
+It is also a good preparation for more formal scientific enquiry and investigation in later years.

 Unfortunately, in a classroom environment it is very difficult to teach science for children in a way which is inspiring to all thirty or more at the same time.
 What is ‘obvious’ to one child may be new and exciting to another of the same age.
-If a child has played with simple electronic circuits at home, the building of a buzzer in school is going to seem like rather a waste of an afternoon, whereas to another child it may be the highlight of the term.
+If a child has played with simple electronic circuits at home, building a buzzer in school may seem like rather a waste of an afternoon.
+Yet to another child it may be the highlight of the term.

 Home educated children benefit from individualised science